 If you are planning your trip to the zoo in advance you may want to book ‘Close Encounter’ which takes you behind the scenes to experience the zoo’s animals up close.
-There are many experiences on offer from Giraffe feeding to a tour of the lions night quarters.
+There are many experiences on offer from Giraffe feeding to a tour of the lion’s night quarters.
 Close Encounter experiences start from $5 per person.
-You can find out more by clicking here

 If you are a Zoo Friend and have a preschooler you may be interested in enrolling them into ‘A to Zoo’ which is a 45-minute fun, factual hands-on program specially designed for children aged two to five years old.
 Each week the children are introduced to a different animal through storytelling, crafts, movement and music.
 After learning about the animal, the children journey through the zoo ground to find the animal.
 The sessions take place each week at either 9.30am, 11.00am or 1.00pm on a Wednesday or Friday.
 The cost is $56 for an eight-week term.
 If you are not a Zoo member then the accompanying adult and any children aged four and over will need to pay the standard zoo entry fee on each visit.

 During the school holidays, Perth Zoo runs Zoo Crew which is an educational adventure day for kids aged 8 – 13.
 You can drop your kids off at the zoo for them to spend the day getting up close and personal with zoo animals, make special animal treats and go into restricted access areas of Perth Zoo.
 The day runs from 9.30am – 3.30pm and costs $86 per person per day.

 We made an unexpected discovery on our visit to Perth Zoo – the Variety Playground!